 - 1. This compliance check decision does not prevent ECHA from initiating further compliance checks on the present registration at a later stage. - 2.
-Failure to comply with the requests in this decision will result in a notification to the enforcement authorities of your Member State. - 3.
-In relation to the information required by the present decision, the sample of the substance used for the new tests must be suitable for use by all the joint registrants.
+Failure to comply with the requests in this decision, or to otherwise fulfil the information requirements with a valid and documented adaptation, will result in a notification to the enforcement authorities of your Member State. - In relation to the information required by the present decision, the sample of the substance used for the new tests must be suitable for use by all the joint registrants.
 Hence, the sample should have a composition that is suitable to fulfil the information requirement for the range of substance compositions manufactured or imported by the joint registrants.